CooperKeely/scribe/README.md

-### Scribe
+# Scribe
-#### A command line text editor written in rust
+### A command line text editor written in rust
 ---
-Why am I making this?
+**Why am I making this?**
-- I want to remake the wheel
+- I think it's a great intermediate project
-- I want to learn how to write rust
+- I've always wanted to learn rust and I figured a project like a text-editor would be pefect
-- I want to learn how to use vim and understand how they work
+- My origninal motivation was to learn vim, so I figured if I remade vim I would be pretty good at it